The name of the Society shall be The Manchester and Lancashire Family History Society hereinafter called the Society.

 c) Subscriptions appropriate to each class of membership shall be payable at the time and rate determined by the Executive Committee of the Society.

-ii) A maximum of 9 other Members of the Executive Committee who shall be fully paid up members of the Society.
+ii) A minimum of two and a maximum of six Elected Members of the Executive Committee who shall be fully paid-up members of the Society;

 iii) One member of the committee of each Branch set up under the provisions in clause 2c above, chosen by the Branch committee to serve as a Branch Representative to represent the interests of the Branch on the Executive Committee.